JensDll/vue3-form-validation/README.md

 };
 ```

-To get the best IntelliSense while writing the `useValidation` function, it's recommended to define the structure of your `formData` upfront and pass it as the generic paramter.
+To get the best IntelliSense while writing the `useValidation` function, it's recommended to define the structure of your `formData` upfront and pass it as the generic paramter `T`.
 If at some point the provided type does not fit the required structure, it will let you know by converting the problematic part to be of type `never`.
 The type for the example above is pretty straightforward:

 ```ts
 interface FormData {